Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions: Elliptic curve families of constant j(T)- invariant

 \item If $p \equiv 1 \bmod 4$, write $p$ as $p = a^2+b^2$, where $b$ is even and $a+b \equiv 1 \bmod 4$.
 Then

-\end{enumerate} \end{theorem} For a proof, see \cite{Wash}.
-We note that as $A$ runs through the values of $\F_p^{\times}$, $a_E(p)$ is equal to each of $\{\pm2a,\pm 2b\}$ with equal proportion, since the cosets of the image of the fourth power map evenly partition $\F_p^{\times}$.
+\end{enumerate} \end{theorem} For proofs, see \cite[{Theorem 18.4.5}]{IR} or \cite{Wash}.
+Again, the sign in the expression $\pm 2b$ may be specified via a quartic residue symbol in the ring $\Z[i]$.
+We note that as $A$ runs through the values of $\F_p^{\times}$, $a_E(p)$ is equal to each of the elements of the set $\{\pm2a,\pm 2b\}$ with equal proportion--- this is because the cosets of the image of the fourth-power map evenly partition $\F_p^{\times}$.